instancio/instancio/website/docs/user-guide.md

     .create();
 ```

-However, this approach has a couple of drawbacks: it does not supported nested generics, and its usage will produce an "unchecked assignment" warning.
+However, this approach has a couple of drawbacks: it does not support nested generics, and its usage will produce an "unchecked assignment" warning.

 ### Creating collections